giftnuss/foodsharing/.gitlab/merge_request_templates/Default.md

      *  Describe in a few sentences, what should be tested from a **user perspective**.
      *  Also mention different settings (e.g. **different browsers**, roles, ...).   how this change can be tested.
      *  Be aware, that also **non technical** people should understand.

+## Release notes text

+(A short text that will appear in the release notes and describes the change for non-technical people.
+Not always necessary, e.g. not for refactoring.)